Third Sunday after Trinity – Thursday

 What, properly speaking, is sin?
 “Sin is the transgression of the Law,” says our text.
 The divine Law tells us what is right.
 Sin is every transgression of the divine Law, every departure from its rules and precepts, each and every failure to do whatsoever it demands of us, each and everything that is done contrary or in opposition to it.

 Take these sins to Christ, for His blood cleanses you from them all.
-Strive against them valiantly in the power of the Holy Ghost.
+Strive against them valiantly in the power of the Holy Ghost, working through the Gospel.

-PRAYER – Lord Jesus Christ, I know that I cannot stand before Thy divine Law.
-I am not as I should be; I fail to do what I should; I do not refrain from those things which Thou hast forbidden in Thy Law.
-Free and rid me, I beg Thee, from the load of my sin, and declare to Thy Father that Thou hast rendered satisfaction for me.
-But also grant me holy courage and endue me with the strength of Thy Spirit, that I may earnestly and successfully resist sin and serve Thee in accordance with Thy Law.
+PRAYER – Lord Jesus Christ, I know that I cannot stand, without shame, before Thy divine Law.
+I am not as I should be; I fail to do what I should; I do not always refrain from those things which Thou hast forbidden in Thy Law.
+Continue to free and rid me, I beg Thee, from the load of my sin, and declare to Thy Father that Thou hast graciously rendered satisfaction for me.
+But also continue to grant me holy courage and endue me with the strength of Thy Spirit, working through Thy Gospel, that I may earnestly and successfully resist sin and serve Thee in accordance with Thy Law.
 Amen.

-I long to be like Jesus, meek, loving, lowly, mild; I long to be like Jesus, The Father’s holy Child.
-I long to be with Jesus amid the heavenly throng to sing with saints His praises, to learn the angels’ song.
+I long to be like Jesus, meek, loving, lowly, mild; I long to be like Jesus, the Father’s holy Child.
+I long to be with Jesus, amid the heav’nly throng; to sing with saints His praises, to learn the angels’ song.